Progressive supranuclear palsy

-Make an appointment with your doctor if you experience signs and symptoms of progressive supranuclear palsy.
+Make an appointment with your doctor if you experience any of the signs and symptoms listed above.

 Researchers have found that the deteriorating brain cells of people with progressive supranuclear palsy have abnormal amounts of a protein called tau.
-Clumps of tau are also characteristic of other neurodegenerative disorders, such as Alzheimer's disease.
+Clumps of tau are also found in other neurodegenerative disorders, such as Alzheimer's disease.